FRCFanonymous/FRCFanonymous/README.md

-# FRCFanonymous
+# FCCF anonymous

-The anonymous FRCF model code for paper review
+The anonymous FCCF code and supplementary material for paper review.

-To run FRCF, use the command

-  python FRCF.py